 “I get my groceries delivered.
 But thanks.”

-It was early enough that there were still a few parking spots available at Whole Foods.
-Why were their lots so small?
-Did they expect shoppers to ride their bikes to the grocery store?
-They probably did.
+It was early enough that there were still a few parking spots available in the tiny lot at Whole Foods.

-She wiped a cart down with the lavender-scented wipes they provided and entered the store, instantly calmed by the gleaming floors, the bunches of obscenely colored flowers, the alternative rock playing on the sound system, and the young man stacking bread who greeted her.
-She was pushing her cart toward the produce when a woman called her name.
-June turned toward the familiar voice and saw a familiar face: tortoise-shell glasses, grey bob, hazel eyes, narrow face, but everything else — the woman’s name and their connection — was a void.
+She wiped a cart down with a lavender-scented towelette the store provided and entered.
+There was bouncy alternative rock playing on the sound system and the young bread man looked genuinely happy to see her.
+She forgave the parking lot.
+She was admiring the scone selection when a woman called her name.
+June turned and saw a familiar face: tortoise-shell glasses, gray bob, hazel eyes, narrow face, but everything else—the woman’s name and their connection—was a void.
 June panicked, a hot flash smoldering in her solar plexus.
 She could feel her cheeks and neck mottling, a mist of perspiration forming on her forehead and upper lip.

 The woman came closer.
-“What a coincidence seeing you here.
+“What a coincidence.
 You’ll never guess what I’m making tonight.”
 She pointed to the groceries in her cart: carrots, a bottle of red wine, mushrooms, and a wrapped package of meat.
 June’s head was reeling.
 She didn’t know this woman’s name, let alone her menu.
 She felt like a contestant on Jeopardy.
 The answer was right in the cart, that little jingle looping through June’s head.

 “Your beef bourguignon recipe!” the woman announced.

 That was it.
 Her connection to June came in a rush.
 They had been in the Junior League together and edited the annual recipe book.
 “Lisa!”
-June cried, shouting her name in triumph.
+June cried.

 “My daughter has a craving for it.
 She’s pregnant.
 Her first.
 Baby, not craving.”
 Lisa laughed at her joke.